info-sec-bot/info-sec-bot/README.md

 ## Expertise
 - **Programming Languages**: Proficient in **Python**, **PowerShell**, **Go**, **Bash**, and **C#** for developing robust security tools.
 - **Tool Development**: Designed and implemented automation scripts and applications for:
-  - Web scraping and recon automation
+  - Web scraping and reconnaissance automation
   - Rapid incident response and forensic analysis
   - Asset discovery and inventory management
   - Penetration testing frameworks and exploit development